 Select View VNets under Your environment, as shown in the following picture:

 The Virtual Network Topology shows the top ribbon for selection of parameters like a virtual network's (Inter virtual network Connections/Active/Inactive), External Connections, Active Flows, and Malicious flows of the virtual network.

-- You can filter the Virtual Network Topology based on subscriptions, workspaces, resource groups and time interval.
-Additional filters that help you understand the flow are: Flow Type (InterVNet, IntraVNET etc), Flow Direction (Inbound, Outbound), Flow Status ( Allowed, Blocked) VNETs (Targeted and Connected) , Connection Type (Peering or Gateway - P2S and S2S) and NSG.
+You can filter the Virtual Network Topology based on subscriptions, workspaces, resource groups and time interval.
+Additional filters that help you understand the flow are: Flow Type (InterVNet, IntraVNET, and so on), Flow Direction (Inbound, Outbound), Flow Status (Allowed, Blocked), VNETs (Targeted and Connected), Connection Type (Peering or Gateway - P2S and S2S), and NSG.
 Use these filters to focus on VNets that you want to examine in detail.

-The Virtual Network Topology shows the traffic distribution to a virtual network with regards to flows (Allowed/Blocked/Inbound/Outbound/Benign/Malicious), application protocol, and network security groups, for example:
+The Virtual Network Topology shows the traffic distribution to a virtual network with regard to flows (Allowed/Blocked/Inbound/Outbound/Benign/Malicious), application protocol, and network security groups, for example:

 - Knowing which subnet is conversing to which subnet.
 If you see unexpected conversations, you can correct your configuration.